Tom Hodgson: Career

-Prior to the Olympics, Hodgson served in the Royal Canadian Air Force during World War II.
-He started painting as a child.
+Hodgson grew up on Toronto's Centre Island and started painting as a child.
+He attended Central Technical High School in Toronto, then in 1943 began to serve in the Royal Canadian Air Force during World War II.
+Discharged in 1945, he attended the Ontario College of Art.

 Hodgson began working in advertising from 1948 to 1967 but at the same time, experimented as an artist, making watercolours and joining art societies such as the Ontario Society of Artists, the Royal Canadian Academy of Arts, the Canadian Group of Painters and the Canadian Society of Painters in Water Colour.
 By the early 1950s, he was experimenting with abstraction, and was invited to join Painters Eleven.

+From 1968 to 1973, he taught at the Ontario College of Art.
+Afterwards, he taught at Art Space in Toronto.